dragon-dune/dragon-dune/dragon-dune.next.md

     -   In response to the appearance of the Red Dragon, a Great Council is called immediately.
 This is the only time players may form or break alliances.
 The Great Council continues until all players have passed or formed an alliance.
+Players may have only one ally.
     -   The dragon marker does NOT go to the Red Dragons location.
 The dragon marker is only moved on the dragon round.